ipetkov/crane/docs/examples/cross-windows.md

-To cross compiling a rust program for windows, run the following in a fresh
+To cross-compile a Rust application for Windows, run the following in a fresh directory:
-directory:

 ```sh
 nix flake init -t github:ipetkov/crane#cross-windows